MZalfred/MyApi-on-Mac-.NET-Core-REST-API/README.md

 Design the API endpoints (CRUD operations for each resource).
 2. Development Environment
 Language & Framework: .NET Core for robust and scalable APIs.
-IDE: Visual Studio Code or JetBrains Rider for development.
+IDE: Visual Studio Code for development.
 Database: SQL Server or PostgreSQL for relational data storage.
 3. API Development
 Implement the planned endpoints using .NET Core.